 - Name.
 Type the name for this check box that's passed to the script processing the form.
-If you're using the Form Handler, use a number indicating the box's order in the output text.
 Each check box must have a separate name. - Value.
 Type the value passed for the box if the site visitor checks it.
-If you're using the Form Handler, and a visitor checks a box named 6 that has the value Email, the output text might appear as 6=Email.
+For example, if a visitor checks a box named 6 that has the value Email, the output text might appear as 6=Email.
 If the site visitor doesn't check it, no value is sent to the server. - Default.
-Select either Checked or Unchecked to set the box's initial status, which is returned as the response if the site visitor doesn't change it. - 4.
-To label each check box, use the Text tool on the Standard toolbar.
+Choose either Selected or Not selected to set the button's initial state, which is returned as the response if the site visitor doesn't change it. - Style.
+Select a style to apply formatting to the contents of the selected box.
+To create a custom style, select Manage Styles.
+See "Modifying a Text Style" on page 174. - 4.
+To add a label to each check box, use the Forms Field Label tool on the Forms toolbar.
+See "Adding Form Labels" on page 454.